-Database Link t :o a - ГІВС atabase componer nt Transaction Link to a TIBTransaction.
+Database Link to a TIBDatabase component Transaction Link to a TIBTransaction.
 Defaults to internal transaction

-(concurrency, wait) PlanOptions Determines whether the execution plan is returned instead of, with, or not at all, when the query results are formatted.
+(concurrency, wait) PlanOptions Determines whether the execution plan is returned instead of, with, o not at all, when the query results are formatted.
 RowCount When non-zero, limits the number of output rows.
 ShowPerformanceStats When true, ISQL compatible Performance Statistics are included after the query results.
 IncludeHeader When true, a header row is included in the results (CSV and Block Formats only).
 QuoteChar Character used to delimit text in CSV format output (defaults to single quotes).
 IncludeBlobsAndArrays When true, insert statements include blob and array data formatted as XML (see 7.6.4 and 7.6.5)